AndyLiang1/Backend/README.md

 5. Play around using postman
 6. http://localhost:3000/api/auth/signup, http://localhost:3000/api/auth/login, http://localhost:3000/api/notes/, http://localhost:3000/api/notes/ etc.

 I want to note that for the rate limit functionality, we could use Redis.
+As I built this from scratch, I spent around 8 hours already implementing all the CRUD functionality and implenting unit tests while adhering to good coding principles.
+Thank you for revieiwing this application.
+I would love to learn how I could improve!